What is Type 2 Inflammation?

 Health conditions that may be affected by Type 2 inflammation include:

-Type 2 inflammation could be the underlying reason causing these conditions.
+Type 2 inflammation is believed to be the underlying cause of these conditions.
 It could also be the reason the condition is hard to control or why someone may have more than one of these conditions.

 Healthcare providers can diagnose Type 2 inflammation through testing.
-These tests measure your levels of white blood cells called eosinophils and blood IgE levels.
-High levels of eosinophils indicates Type 2 inflammation is present.
-There are also breathing tests for the lungs called fractional exhaled nitric oxide (FeNO).
+These tests measure your blood eosinophil levels and blood IgE levels.
+There are also breathing tests for your lungs called fractional exhaled nitric oxide (FeNO).

-Work with your healthcare provider to decide what treatment is best for you.
+Work with your healthcare provider to decide what course of treatment is best for you.
 Consider the severity of your symptoms.
-Discuss whether your condition is hard to control.
-Discuss what previous medications or treatments you have tried.
-Find out if Type 2 inflammation is connected to any other medical conditions you may have.
+Discuss what previous medications/treatments you have tried.
+Find out if Type 2 inflammation is related to any other medical conditions you may have.

 A boy standing outdoors in a green, sunny setting holds up an asthma inhaler while wearing a white shirt.